 It CAN happen, even in dental offices.

-I was made aware (by my online friends) of two recent stories (violence in a dental office) in the news:
+I was made aware (by my online friends) of three recent stories (violence in a dental office) in the news:

 - Police: Dentist Assaulted (Youngstown, Ohio)